 |Photo Courtesy of Pixabay – jackmac34|

-If you don’t know what to do with all those toys the kids don’t play with anymore, clothes they outgrew, books you’ve read, or simply anything in your house that you’re tired of–then I have a suggestion.
+If you don’t know what to do with all those toys the kids don’t play with anymore, clothes they outgrew, books you’ve read, or simply anything in your house that you’re tired of–then I have a suggestion to help declutter.
 Plan for a future selling day at your local flea market.

 Decide What You Don’t Need and Prep Items for the Flea Market

 Buy several of those plastic tubs with lids and start now.
 Once you find something needing to be rid of, price it, and then put it in your tub.
 By the time the warm weather rolls around, you’ll have those tubs filled and ready to go.

 Make sure everything that you stick in your tubs are in good condition.
 Clean toys bring more money than ones parked in the garage with grime or dusty books.
 Don’t expect ripped or spotted clothes and games that are missing pieces to sell.

 Maybe you are without card tables for displaying your merchandise.
 No problem!
 An old blanket, shower curtain, or spread works well on the ground.
 Another solution is displaying your things from your container or boxes.
 Customers love to root through boxes, hoping to get treasures first.

 Take Someone to Help You Setup and Deal With Sales